 The F-1 student visa allows non-immigrants to pursue a course of study in the U.S. The dependents of an F-1 visa holder are granted an F-2 visa.
-F-2 visa holders are not allowed to work or study.
+F-2 visa holders are not allowed to work, but may study part time.
 If you receive an I-20 document from GSU, you should apply for an F-1 visa.

 The J-1 student visa is more appropriate for students who are on exchange visits or sponsored programs.
 The dependents of a J-1 visa holder are granted J-2 visas.
 J-2 visa holders may enroll in school and apply for work authorization.
 If you receive a DS-2019 document, you should apply for a J-1 visa.

-Note: Individuals are not eligible to register for classes if their visa status is B1/B2, WB/WT-Visa Waiver or F2 (Dependent of F1).
-If you have any questions about visa types, please email firstname.lastname@example.org
+Note: Individuals are not eligible to register for classes if their visa status is B1/B2 or WB/WT-Visa Waiver.
+If you have any questions about visa types, please email email@example.com

 A visa is a stamp in your passport from the U.S. Consulate or Embassy abroad that permits you to enter the U.S. at a Port of Entry.
 It only needs to be valid for your entry into the U.S. and does not need to remain valid while you are here as long as you maintain our status.
 This means that as long as you remain within U.S. borders, your visa is allowed to expire.
 However, your I-20 or DS-2019 must remain valid for the duration of your stay in the U.S.